 - Add new attribute “externalDataTypeRefList” representing the NDT Job is associated with one or more other ExternalDataType MOIs that are used for NDT modelling.

+2. Enhancement for NDTFunction IOC

 - Add new attribute “supportedExternalDataList” for NDTFunction IOC which represents the external data supported by the NDTFunction for NDT modelling.